adwylie/stopwatchMbt/README.md

 ## Overview

 The abstract for the project can be found [here](http://www.scs.carleton.ca/honours_projects/index.php?details=wylie_0139).
-As for the technical side, the source code is split into a couple different projects to allow for the testing setup.
-For both testing platforms, there is a folder suffixed with a platform indicator (eg. SE for Spec Explorer and VF for Validation Framework) containing the Visual Studio solution.
-In addition to this, there is a folder containing the solution for the stopwatch implementation.
-Where documentation is concerned, there is a documentation folder containing the project write-up along with test results and a minimal guide for Validation Framework use.
+As for the technical side; both of the testing platforms and the implementation have a folder containing their Visual Studio solution (indicated by SE, VF and Imp suffixes, respectively).
+Project documentation is also contained in its own folder which has the project write-up along with test results and a minimal guide for Validation Framework use.

-## Usage

-TODO

 ## Setup

-TODO
+At the time of writing, Visual studio 2010 is required to use the Spec Explorer 2010 extension.
+In addition to these requirements for the implementation and Spec Explorer testing framework, Validation Framework is also required for its tests.
+It can be found [here](http://vf.davearnold.ca/download.html).